Winipedia/pyrig/docs/getting-started.md

    ```bash
    # Check your git username
    git config --get user.name

    # If it doesn't match your GitHub username, set it:
    git config --global user.name "YourGitHubUsername"
    git config --global user.email "your.email@example.com"
    ```

-   **Important:** Your git username should match your GitHub username for pyrig to work guaranteed correctly.
+   **Important:** Your git username must match your GitHub username for pyrig to work correctly.

 3. **A GitHub Personal Access Token (PAT)** with the following permissions:
    - `administration:read` and `administration:write` (for repository protection)